kgv/bounded/README.md

 # Bounded

-Library defines a bounded numeric types (currently only usize).
+Library defines an integer bounded by closed interval.